 Fruits are adapted to wind dispersal due to their pappus but probably not for very long distances.

-The two species of Erigeron in Svalbard differ in several features: Erigeron eriocephalus is taller, has an involucrum broadly subglobular and with strongly spreading phyllaries, and the hairs on the phyllaries and the upper parts of the stem are mostly white; E. humilis is much more short-grown, has an involucrum more narrowly cuneate with appressed phyllaries, and the hairs on the phyllaries and the upper parts of the stem are purple-walled.
+The three species of Erigeron in Svalbard differ in several features: Erigeron eriocephalus is taller than E. humilis, has an involucrum broadly subglobular and with strongly spreading phyllaries, and the hairs on the phyllaries and the upper parts of the stem are mostly white; E. uniflorus is similar to E. eriocephalus but has phyllaries more or less appressed to the capitulum; and E. humilis is much more short-grown, has an involucrum more narrowly cuneate with appressed phyllaries, and the hairs on the phyllaries and the upper parts of the stem are purple-walled.

 Only found on steep slopes with a southern or western exposure and on some nunataks, there probably also on slopes with enhanced insolation due to reflection from the surrounding glacier.
 On open calcareous loam and other fine-grained substrates.
 Co-occurs at some places with Trisetum spicatum, indicating that it demands some snow cover.